mazong1123/jekyll-now/_posts/2017-08-24-fixed-net-framework-10-years-old-bug.md

 ```

-Apparently, we expect `0.0` and `-0.0` should be logically the same value (although the binary representations are different.
+Apparently, we expect `0.0` and `-0.0` be the same value logically (although the binary representations are different.
 See [IEEE double precision floating point format](https://en.wikipedia.org/wiki/Double_precision)).

 # Why?

-When comparing two `ValueType` objects, .NET framework tries to avoid use reflection if possible: It tries to compare the bit representations of the two `ValueType` objects if:
+When comparing two `ValueType` objects, .NET framework tries to avoid using reflection if possible: It tries to compare the bit representations of the two `ValueType` objects if:

 - The type does not contain any pointer.
 E.G. cannot contain class type field.
 - The type is tightly packed.
 That means the fields should be aligned.
 For example, in the previouse example, `D1` is not tightly packed because `double` and `int` have different size which is not aligned.
 By contrast, `D2` is tightly packed.